bk123477/2024-SolutionChallenge-sMiLe/README.md

 Or...
-Use Android emulator in PC
+You can use Android emulator in PC

 First install or upgrade to the latest version of Flutter.
 Follow these installation_ [_guides_ ](https://flutter.dev/docs/get-started/install)*